SigmaCode/SigmaCode/README.md

 # SigmaCode
 This repository contains the code for workshops and stickers at SigmaCamp.
-The code is written in Python, and primarily generates Latex documents to be printed and used around camp.
-Additionally, some of the code uses the Google Sheets API to read and write information online spreadsheets.
+The code is written in Python, and primarily generates LaTeX documents to be printed and used around camp.
+Additionally, the sticker code uses the Google Sheets API to write to and read from online spreadsheets.

 This code serves two main functions:
 - Generate stickers for SigmaStaff using information stored in the Master spreadsheet